sapcc/csi-driver-image-extractor/README.md

 Processing large container images will exceed the normal processing times one would expected for provisioning a volume. `csi-driver-image-extractor` has built-in measures to ensure pulling the same image happens only once and the Kubernetes retry mechanism will catch up after the container image is consumable.

+The mounted volume from the container image is read-only to ensure consistency across mounts.

 ## Usage:

 **This is a prototype driver.
 Do not use for production**